prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

 .. function:: from_base(string, radix) -> bigint

     Returns the value of ``string`` interpreted as a base-``radix`` number.

+.. function:: inverse_binomial_cdf(numberOfTrials, successProbability, p) -> int

+    Compute the inverse of the Binomial cdf with given numberOfTrials and successProbability (of a single trial) the cumulative probability (p):  P(N <= n).
+    The successProbability and p must be real values in [0, 1] and the numberOfTrials must be a positive integer.

 .. function:: inverse_chi_squared_cdf(df, p) -> double